sandhya2899/sandhyarani-tech-portfolio/Snap & Ask – A RAG-Powered HR Assistant Built on IBM watsonx.ai.md

 In a Retrieval-Augmented Generation (RAG) pipeline like *Snap and Ask*, the success of natural language responses depends on how effectively user queries and contextual data are framed into prompts for the foundation model.

-This section outlines the strategy behind crafting prompts that are relevant, structured, and aligned with enterprise HR use cases.

 ---

 ### 🛠️ Design Framework